9 to 11 is the optimal age for a Grand National winner.

 Grand National winners, and those who place, generally fall into certain trends.
 I look at those trends and rule out those who don’t quite fit the criteria although I always tip one or two crazy outsiders who have the potential to defy the odds.

 Last year we predicted a big run from The Last Samuri, the Kim Bailey trained horse finished second to Rule The World in a thrilling race.
 This year we hope to go one better!
-At the moment the race is still too far away to make any firm selections.
-However, we'll be tracking the form of the horses listed below.
+Below you can see our tips for the big race.

 We give each horse a rating based on how closely it matches the past trends and statistics of previous winners.